Skip to main content

 MaximT/Shutterstock.com

 The term "redline" comes from using red ink to mark changes on paper documents.
-In digital contexts, redlining involves using software tools to highlight additions, deletions, and modifications in a document.
+In digital contexts, redlining involves using software tools to highlight additions, deletions and modifications in a document.

-Standards are essential for maintaining consistency, quality, and compliance across various industries.
-However, standards are not static, they need to be revised periodically to keep up with advancements, technological changes, new regulations, and industry best practices.
+Standards are essential for maintaining consistency, quality and compliance across various industries.
+However, standards are not static, they need to be revised periodically to keep up with advancements, technological changes, new regulations and industry best practices.

 How are changes tracked in a standard?

-In digital contexts, redlining involves the use of software tools to mark changes in a document in an easy-to-understand way:
+In digital contexts, redlining involves the use of software tools to mark changes in a document in an easy-to-understand way.

-• Crossing off deleted content: Redline standards use red strikethrough text to indicate content that has been removed from the previous version.
+Redline standards use red strikethrough text to indicate content that has been removed from the previous version.
 This makes it immediately clear what is no longer applicable or has been replaced.
+New additions or modifications are shown in green, to distinguish them from deletions.
+This allows users to see what has been added to the standard quickly.

 Using redline standards not only saves time but also reduces the risk of overlooking important changes.
 In our e-shop standards are marked with a symbol RL if there is a redline version of it.